Nexedi/re6stnet/docs/re6stnet.rst

 of the first node, via the ``--ip`` option.
 Otherwise, additional nodes won't be able to connect to it.

+You can use communities to group prefixes in different subprefixes based on their location in.
+Each line in the community configuration is a mapping from a subprefix (in binary) to a list of locations.
+Each location is either "*" (default assignment), a country (Alpha-2 code), or continent (Alpha-2 code) preceded by "@".
+See demo/registry/community.conf for an example.

 TROUBLESHOOTING
 ===============